Museum of Oriental Art (Turin): Collection

 Two Japanese rock gardens are located in a courtyard on the ground floor, as well as space for temporary exhibitions.

-The first floor includes collections from India, ancient Gandhara, and Southeast Asia.
+The first floor includes collections from Pakistan, ancient Gandhara, and Southeast Asia.
 The collections of Chinese art (including neolithic China, ritual bronzes, lacquers and funerary art from the Han to Tang dynasties) are located on the first floor.
 The mezzanine between the first and second floors contains Japanese works (mainly statues, paintings, and lacquers).
 The Himalayan gallery is located on the third floor and dedicated to Buddhist art from Bhutan, Nepal, and Tibet.
 The fourth floor houses collections from Islamic countries, including Turkey, Iran, Iraq, and the Arabian Peninsula (mainly bronzes, ceramics, and tiles).

 In addition to these collections, which consist of about 2,300 works, there are more than 1,400 archeological finds that date back to the pre-Islamic period from the Iraqi excavations of Seleucia and Coche.